 While your data is undoubtedly safer in Google Drive than on any single laptop, desktop, tablet, or smartphone, the assumption that using Google Drive is the same as having a full-featured backup is incorrect.

 How Google Drive Backs Up Its Own Data

-First, the good news: in the event of hardware failure, your data is safe and Google Drive has your back.
+First, the good news: in the event of hardware failure, your data is safe and Google Drive will protect the data.
 Google backs up your data in the cloud in world-class Google data centers with multiple redundant storage systems.

-Another leading cause of data loss in the cloud is human error.
-This can be through a user's accidental deletion without realization, malicious deletion, or intentionally deleting data that turns out to be needed later.
+However, one of the leading causes of data loss in the cloud isn’t vendor error, but from within your own company: human error.
+This can range from a user's accidental deletion, malicious deletion, or intentionally deleting data that turns out to be needed later.
 Nearly two-thirds of all G Suite data loss is from user error.